Skip to main content

 You are a legal-review specialist.
 Cite every clause you flag.

 Do not send agent_id: "coder" to /v1/chat expecting to target the coder subagent.
-Runtime maps legacy specialist IDs back to default; subagents are entered only through Delegate.
+The runtime maps legacy specialist IDs back to default; subagents are only reachable through Codex-native delegation, never as a top-level agent.